matthew-shaw/matthew-shaw.github.io/docs/blog/posts/features-truly-agile-teams.md

 # Top 10 features of truly agile teams

-I’ve been very lucky to have worked alongside some hugely talented people from the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) on the [Land Registry](https://www.gov.uk/government/organisations/land-registry) Concept and Alpha projects.
+I've been very lucky to have worked alongside some hugely talented people from the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) on the [Land Registry](https://www.gov.uk/government/organisations/land-registry) Concept and Alpha projects.
 Although I was experienced in working with the Scrum framework before this, I have come to better appreciate what it means to be a truly agile team.

 <!-- more -->

-After reflecting on what made the team so great, I’ve drawn up this top ten list of the things that, if we hadn’t done them, would have seriously impacted on the teams’ culture, productivity, pace, and enjoyment.
+After reflecting on what made the team so great, I've drawn up this top ten list of the things that, if we hadn't done them, would have seriously impacted on the teams' culture, productivity, pace, and enjoyment.

 ## Open working environment

-Create an unrestricted, open working environment that doesn’t inhibit the team from innovating.
+Create an unrestricted, open working environment that doesn't inhibit the team from innovating.
 Give the team the tools and space they need to do their jobs, in the best way they decide they can, and trust them to do it.

 ## Promote culture over everything else